Advanced Care of the Older Person

 Those working in clinical areas in the UK can choose to develop clinical competencies in caring for the older person, working with a mentor in practice, supervised by experienced academics.
 Those working in non- clinical roles or those not employed in Uk healthcare will have the opportunity to reflect on the skills needed to develop their specific role in caring for an older person.

 The School of Nursing and Healthcare Leadership in the Faculty of Health Studies is a provider of high quality education and training, tailored to meet the needs of the healthcare workforce and service users.
 The University of Bradford ranked 6th in the country for Nursing and Midwifery in the Guardian University league tables 2016.

-Working alongside the School of Dementia Studies and School of Service Development and Improvement, this programme draws on expertise in the fields of person centred care and leadership that are well established in the Faculty of Health Studies.
+Working alongside the Centre for Applied Dementia Studies and School of Service Development and Improvement, this programme draws on expertise in the fields of person centred care and leadership that are well established in the Faculty of Health Studies.

 - Current professional registration